shadowsocks/ChinaDNS/README.md

     ;; WHEN: Thu Jan  1 02:37:16 2015
     ;; MSG SIZE  rcvd: 112

-Currently ChinaDNS-C only supports UDP.
+Currently ChinaDNS only supports UDP.
 Builtin OpenWRT init script works with dnsmasq, which handles TCP.
 If you use it directly without dnsmasq, you need to add a redirect rule for TCP: